 \section{Introduction}

-Medical image processing \cite{xu2014deep, adabi2018learnable} has been a hot topic in the last few decades.
-Recently, deep learning based techniques have drawn lots of attention \cite{litjens2017survey,shen2017deep}.
+\IEEEPARstart{M}{edical} imagesegmentation~\cite{gu2019net, chen2019synergistic} has been a hot topic in the last few decades, in particular, deep learning based techniques \cite{litjens2017survey,shen2017deep} have drawn lots of attention.
 These methods often assume that the training and test data follow the same distribution.
 However, domain gaps often exist between data from different sources, \emph{e.g.}, the data from different hospitals or clinic centers is often captured by different machines with different settings.
 In addition, as imaging technology continues to progress, old machines become outdated and are therefore replaced by their modern counterparts.
 Therefore, even the new data and the accumulated data from the same place have different distributions.
 When it comes to performing inference using deep learning techniques, such differences between the training and inference distributions can degrade performance significantly.
-However it is clear that recollecting and labelling the required training data for each distribution is hugely expensive and time consuming.
+However, it is clear that recollecting and labelling the required training data for each distribution is hugely expensive and time-consuming.
 Therefore, the effective use of labelled data from previous devices or settings is vital.

-To solve this issue, transfer learning methods \cite{DECAF,duan2012domain,JAN}, such as unsupervised domain adaptation (UDA) \cite{chen2019synergistic,dou2018unsupervised,jiang2020psigan}, are possible ways to map the data into a different space such that the domain gaps between source domain and target domain are minimized.
-A limitation of such approaches is that they often require the model to be retrained.
-Moreover, the mapping to a different space may lead to some information loss and is not necessarily optimized for the subsequent tasks.
+To solve this issue, transfer learning methods~\cite{DECAF,duan2012domain,JAN}, such as unsupervised domain adaptation (UDA)~\cite{chen2019synergistic,dou2018unsupervised,jiang2020psigan,carlucci2020multidial}, are possible ways to map the data into a different space such that the domain gaps between the source domain and target domain are minimized.
+A limitation of such approaches is that they often require the model to be retrained or its latent features to be accessed.
+However, networks and labels compiled to software can not be touched in clinical applications.
 Recently, generative adversarial models have been proposed to tackle this problem by transferring the intensity distributions from source to target domain and reducing the domain gaps.
-In this task, the input image is transferred (adapted) and then tested with a model trained on the original labeled data.
-Specifically, this task has been defined in \cite{gadermayr2019generative} and is considered to be different from UDA or other similar problems.
+In this task, the input image is transferred (adapted) and then tested with a model trained on the original labelled data.
+Specifically, this task has been defined in~\cite{gadermayr2019generative} and is considered to be different from UDA or other similar problems.